-Craig Allen's Fun Facts: "One Thing Leads To Another" by the Fixx
+'One Thing Leads To Another' by the Fixx: Craig Allen's Fun Facts

 Drug connotations.

-It MUST be changed!
+It MUST be changed.

-Quickly, a compromise is reached: Another X is added, and the band has a new, big label, record deal.
+Quickly, a compromise is reached: Another X is added, and the band has a new, big label, recording deal.

 "Shuttered Room" would be the debut "Fixx" album in 1982...at which point Charlie Barrett left the band...

-"Reach The Beach" would be the Fixx's most successful album...
+"Reach The Beach" would be Fixx's most successful album...

 "One Thing Leads To Another," which landed at #4 on the Hot 100 in the fall of 1983.

-Cy Curnin says our nj1015.com spotlight song deals with...politicians.
+Cy Curnin says our spotlight song deals with...politicians.

-"If you are going to be a liar, you better be a damn good liar, and remember what you said, or the whole thing's gonna get pear shaped."
+"If you are going to be a liar, you better be a damn good liar, and remember what you said, or the whole thing's gonna get pear-shaped."

 In a 2012 interview, Curnin adds: "That was 30 years ago, and look where the system is now."
 Further: "A lot of people stand on ballot boxes and say a lot of things and lie in order to get elected and do nothing."